The six Cs you need to successfully start up a new business are:

 If you want to create a new and original business, you need to be creative.
 You also need friends or colleagues with creative minds, with whom you can bounce your ideas around and find new ways of doing things.
-With the help of others, you'll be able to come up with a range of options for what your business is going to be, what you are going to do and how you're going to do it.
-You'll be able to collect ideas that will help you decide on the business name, the logo and all those things that make up the 'brand' of your business.
+You'll need to come up with a range of options for what your business is going to be, what you are going to do and how you're going to do it.
+You'll need to collect ideas to help you decide on the business name, logo and other things that will be your business 'brand'.

-But it is your business.
-You are the only one who can decide on the best logo, best brand and best approach for your particular business.
-And once your business is up and running, you're the one who'll need to be creative in dealing with problems as they arise, find ways to increase your clients in a particular area, or come up with ideas for exploring new niche markets.
+But it is your business so you are the decision-maker.
+You must choose the best logo, brand and approach for your business and once your business is up and running, you're the one who'll need to be creative in dealing with problems as they arise, find ways to increase your client base and/or come up with ideas for exploring new markets.

-The other side of the coin of creativity is basic common sense.
-If you've got a common sense approach, before you go very far with your business idea you'll do some research to work out whether there's a gap in the market for the goods or services you want to sell; or whether there are already other people selling what you want to sell, in which case you may need to work out how you can make what you're selling a bit different to all the rest.
-You'll need to think about what it will cost to set up and run your business, whether you can afford it, and the targets you'll have to meet in order to cover your costs and start to earn a profit.
-If you use basic common sense to work out these things before starting up your business, you're far more likely to succeed.
+In the early planning stages of your business idea you need a common-sense approach.
+Do some research to work out whether there's a gap in the market for the goods or services you want to sell; or whether there are already other people selling what you want to sell, in which case you may need to work out how you can make what you're selling a bit different to all the rest.
+Think about what it will cost to set up and run your business, whether you can afford it, and the targets you'll have to meet in order to cover your costs and start to earn a profit.
+If you work out these things before starting up your business, you're far more likely to succeed.

-A large percentage of small businesses founder during their first year.
-This doesn't mean yours will, but if you are wise you'll heed the old adage about not putting all your eggs in one basket.
-When starting up a business, make sure you've got a 'Plan B' just in case 'Plan A' doesn't work out; make sure that if your business does stumble or fall, you'll be able to live with that.
+A lot of small businesses founder during their first year.
+When starting up a business, make sure you've got a 'Plan B' on the sidelines just in case 'Plan A' doesn't work out, so if your business does stumble or fall, you'll be able to survive and move on.

 It takes a lot of courage to start up your own business, especially if doing so means leaving your paid job.
 It takes a little less courage if your new business doesn't have to be your sole source of income; for example, if you've got a financial back-up plan, such as a partner who can support you, if needs be, during the first year of running your business.